-\\The purpose of this evaluation form is to provide input to new students in order to ensure adequate utilization of clinical time.
+The purpose of this evaluation form is to provide input to new students in order to ensure adequate utilization of clinical time.
 This form will replace the standard BARS Evaluation Form for the first 2 weeks of the student's initial clinical experience.

-Clinical Site: \\\\\\ Student's Name: \\\\\

-- The student arrives to the clinical site on time.
-Yes No - The student actively seeks out and completes tasks upon arrival to clinical site (i.e., assist technologist with machine warm-ups, daily tasks, stocking of supplies, etc.) Yes No - The student seeks out technologist and actively follows technologist during daily tasks.
-Yes No - The student consistently demonstrates basic communication skills with technologists, staff, physicians and patients.
-Yes No - The student actively seeks out patient exams (i.e. watching for light or checking for order requests).
-Yes No - 6.
-The student utilizes down-time for practicing equipment manipulation and/or positioning.
-Yes No - 7.
-The student actively follows technologist to observe and assist with exams they have not yet seen.
+Clinica l Site: Student's Name: 1.
+The stu Yes udent arrives to the clinical site No on time.
+2. • completes tasks upon arrival to clinical site (i.e., assist daily tasks, stocking of supplies, etc.) 3.
+The stu Yes udent seeks out technologist ar No nd actively follows technologist during daily tasks.
+4. udent consistently demonstra ians and patients.
+No tes basic communication skills with technologists, staff, 5.
+The st reques Yes ent exams (i.e. watching for light or checking for order 6.
+The stu Yes udent utilizes down-time for pro No acticing equipment manipulation and/or positioning.
+7. The strate.
+Seen.
+Yes udent actively follows technolo ogist to observe and assist with exams they have not yet It is im portan or comments; particularly where students received a "No". and how they can better utilize their clinical time in these Evalua tor: Date: